Raahil62/ML_Chatbot/README.md

 The chatbot identifies the user's intent from their message and provides a suitable response.

+ Project Demo
+ A short demonstration of the Customer Support Chatbot.

 ## Project Overview

 The chatbot can handle common customer-support queries related to: